vtolani95/HumANav-Release/sd3dis/README.md

 ### Download Precomputed Traversable Maps (~160 KB).
 For experiment reproducibility we include precomputed traversable maps of each of the 6 SBPD areas.
-Inside the folder stanford_building_parser_dataset, do the following:
+Inside the folder `stanford_building_parser_dataset`, do the following:
 ```
 # To download the data via the command line run the following
 pip install gdown